Family Floer superpotential's critical values are eigenvalues of quantum product by $c_1$: Introduction

 \begin{main} [Theorem \ref{eigenvalue_general_thm}] Under Assumption \ref{assumption_weak_MC}, if the cohomology ring $H^*(L)$ is generated by $H^1(L;\mathbb Z)$, then any critical value of $W_L$ is an eigenvalue of the quantum product by $c_1$.
 Moreover, the same result still holds if we use different choices. \end{main}

+The main new progress and difficulty is that we allow Maslov-0 holomorphic disks.
 It is conceivable that if the above $L$ lives in a family of Lagrangian submanifolds $\{L_q\}$, then one may extend the domain of $W_L$ to a larger open analytic space.
 Up to the Fukaya's trick, this amounts to study how $W_L$ depends on the choice of $J$.
 Recall that $W_L$ is only invariant up to affinoid algebra isomorphisms.
 This is because of a sort of `quantum fluctuation', when we think of the minimal model $A_\infty$ algebra together with the wall-crossing phenomenon in the meantime (see Figure \ref{figure_hp_maslov_0}).